The BOT and UFF teams met on Wednesday to exchange counter-proposals.

 The BOT team had, however, created a chart depicting their estimate of the cost of implementing the UFF’s proposed tapered employment program.
 The UFF questioned the assumptions underlying the chart and created an alternative one that depicted a far lower cost.
 We also presented data from UWF, where the University is picking up the health care costs of faculty who moved into phased retirement.
 The BOT team said they would duly consider the alternative chart and noted that, as of yet, the UWF program has gotten few takers.

 The session concluded with the UFF team stating that the counter-proposals we offered are contingent on seeing some corresponding positive movement on the proposals we put forward.

 The next bargaining session is scheduled for Wed., May 19, 2:00-5:00.

 For as long as faculty have bargaining rights, we will continue to press for faculty interests.

-Bargaining sessions are open to faculty, and negotiations have benefited from the many faculty who have been coming to sessions.
+Bargaining sessions are open to faculty, and negotiations in the past have benefited from faculty attendance.
 There is definitely strength in numbers, and we appreciate having you!
-If you would like to attend, please respond to this message and we will send you the links when we receive them.
+If you would like to attend, please respond to this message and we will send you the Zoom link.

 Irene Padavic and Scott Hannahs, Co-Chief Negotiators, UFF-FSU